Hilda Hewlett (1864-1943)

 But her story could so easily have got lost.
 There are many reasons why women’s stories are given less space in the historical narrative.
 In Billy’s case, the main one was that she didn’t think what she was doing was particularly noteworthy.
 In March 1918 Lady Priscilla Norman CBE (1883-1964) visited the works of Hewlett & Blondeau in her capacity as Chair of the Women’s Work Sub-Committee, set up by the nascent Imperial War Museum to ensure the contribution of women to the war was properly documented.
 She and her team wanted to record the story and details of this unique enterprise but Billy would not play ball: “Many women have done more extraordinary things than taking a pilot’s certificate and running a firm.
 I have had so much help from others that I take no credit to myself.”
 The committee tried again: “I think perhaps… you do not realise that we are collecting for future generations more than for the present generation”, but Billy would not budge.

 Fortunately, she did eventually write a memoir and it was this that made it possible for her grand-daughter-in-law, Gail Hewlett to write ‘Old Bird: The Irrepressible Mrs Hewlett’, the book that brought her back out of relative obscurity a decade ago.
-In 2015 Billy was celebrated with a plaque on Vardans Road, put up by the Battersea Society, in 2018 she was added to the Oxford Dictionary of National Biography and her story is now regularly told at the Brooklands Museum as part of their schools education programme.
-If feels like a century after she turned down Lady Norman, Hilda ‘Billy’ Hewlett’s story is finally here to stay.
+In 2015 Billy was celebrated with a plaque on Vardans Road, put up by the Battersea Society, in 2018 she was added to the Oxford Dictionary of National Biography, she features and her story is now regularly told at the Brooklands Museum as part of their schools education programme.
+She also appears on the City of Women London map, which re-imagines the London Underground map, replacing the names of stations with those of women and non-binary people who have shaped the city.
+A century after she turned down Lady Norman, Hilda ‘Billy’ Hewlett’s extraordinary doings have finally made it into the historical narrative.

 Sources include: